 Use Quality of Service (QoS) Settings

-Many routers come with QoS settings that allow you to prioritize traffic for specific devices or applications.
+Many routers come with QoS settings that allow you to prioritise traffic for specific devices or applications.
 This can help ensure that your gaming devices get the necessary bandwidth.

 Monitor Your Network Performance